jb1981dev/Precise-Docs/docs/source/instwrangler/multitransform.rst

 * **Rotation:** Followers **orbit** around the active object as it rotates to its new orientation.
 * **Scale:** The active object is scaled by the specified factor, and all followers scale with it, moving further from or closer to the leader proportionally.

-* **Relative Toggle:** Offers a lot of flexibility in Active Leads mode.
+**Relative Toggle:** offers a lot of flexibility in Active Leads mode.

 * **Relative Mode Off (Absolute Mode):** You are setting an **absolute target** for the leader, and the followers will arrange themselves around it.
 * **Relative Mode On:** In this mode, the UI values represent an **incremental change** that is applied to the active object, and the followers move with it in a parented fashion with each click.

 .. figure:: images/multitransform_activeleadspos.gif
    :align: center